whisthq/whist/ecs-host-setup/README.md

 To set up your Fractal development instance:

-- Create an Ubuntu Server 20.04 g3s.xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of storage (else you will run out of storage for the Fractal protocol and base container image).
-Note that the **g3** EC2 instance type is required for GPU compatibility with our containers and streaming technology.
-Also, note that the `g3s.xlarge` instance type only exists on `us-east-1`, which is why we require personal instances to be in that region.
+- Create an Ubuntu Server 20.04 g4dn.xlarge EC2 instance on AWS region **us-east-1**, with at least 32 GB of storage (else you will run out of storage for the Fractal protocol and base container image).

+  - Note that the 32 GB of persistent, EBS storage should be in addition to the built-in 125 GB of ephemeral storage!
+The ephemeral storage will not persist across reboots, so at this moment we do not use it for anything.
+  - Note that the EC2 instance type must be **g4** or **g3** for GPU compatibility with our containers and streaming technology.
+We use g4 instances in because they have better performance and cost for our purposes.

 - Add your EC2 instance to the security group **container-tester**, to enable proper networking rules.
 If you decide to set up your EC2 instance in a different AWS region, you will need to add it to the appropriate security group for that region, which may vary per region.